 Yellowcard’s “Only One” has 32 million YouTube views.
 “Ocean Avenue,” 37 Million; about a hundred times more than Holly Wood Died has.

-Ever see those “Essentials” compilations on iTunes?
+Another perspective.
+Have you seen those “Essentials” compilations on iTunes?
 They’re like “greatest hits,” right?
-“Hollywood” is not on it.
+“Holly Wood Died” is not on it.

-So is it a hit?
+So is it a hit at all?
 Arguably.
 But it’s not an unassailable starting point.

-From there the complaint offers that “Holly Wood Died,” again, was huge success; that Yellowcard recognized the ripoff instantly upon hearing Lucid Dreams; and that JuiceWRLD’s “studied” the genre of Emo pop-rock.
+“Holly Wood Died,” again, was a huge success; Yellowcard recognized the ripoff instantly upon hearing Lucid Dreams; and JuiceWRLD’s “studied” the genre of Emo pop-rock.

-It’s plausible, but it strikes me as a bit of a journey to put this record in his eleven-year-old hands somehow.
-That takes effort.
+It’s plausible, but it strikes me as a bit of a journey to put this record in eleven-year-old hands somehow.
+It takes effort.

 The complaint further reasons that since JuiceWRLD has said he likes a Fall Out Boy album that was released in 2005, and Fall Out Boy is emo-pop, then, therefore “at the time ‘Holly Wood Died’ was released” Juice WRLD was “studying that same genre.”

 I’ll tell you something they DON’T know — they’ve no idea who Nathan Chapman is, and in all likelihood neither do you.
-Stay with me on this for a sec… Nathan Chapman happens to have produced the first five of Taylor Swift’s albums.
+(Stay with me on this for a sec.)
+Nathan Chapman happens to have produced the first five of Taylor Swift’s albums.
 My girls have never heard of him.
-The next argument in this complaint goes that since the Fall Out Boy record and the Yellowcard record were both produced by Neal Avron, and “it is very common for a fan of works produced for an artist by a specific producer to listen to other works by that same producer,” it’s likely Juice WRLD was exposed to Yellowcard’s Lights And Sounds and Holly Wood Died.
+I bring him into this because the next argument in this complaint goes a little something like…that since the Fall Out Boy record and the Yellowcard record were both produced by Neal Avron, and “it is very common for a fan of works produced for an artist by a specific producer to listen to other works by that same producer,” it’s likely Juice WRLD was exposed to Yellowcard’s Lights And Sounds and Holly Wood Died.

-The very next paragraph of the complaint describes another published interview in which Juice WRLD discussed his rock background.
-I’ll just quote… “He (Juice WRLD) mentioned the following groups, “Black Sabbath,” “Foo Fighters,” Fall Out Boy,” and “The Devil Wears Prada.”
+The next paragraph of the complaint describes another published interview in which Juice WRLD discussed his rock background.
+“He (Juice WRLD) mentioned the following groups, “Black Sabbath,” “Foo Fighters,” Fall Out Boy,” and “The Devil Wears Prada.”
 These groups were peers of “Yellowcard,” and “Yellowcard’s” music is rooted in the same genre of music as these groups.”

-Can we dotted line Yellowcard to Ozzy Osbourne?
-Sure we can.
-But it’s gonna take a little effort.
+Can we dot a line connecting Yellowcard to Ozzy Osbourne?
+Maybe, but it’s gonna take a lot of twists and some imagination.

-Whether or not all this is persuasive, factual, creative, brilliant, that’s not the point.
+Whether or not all this is persuasive, factual, creative, brilliant — that’s not the point.
 The point is, what if we’re entering a world where the mindset from the get-go is evermore that juries don’t just require all three legs of the stool — similarity, protectability, and access — but are equally impressed by one as by another; as persuaded by access as by similarity!
 Then, where everything about a litigation is an abstraction of the threat of a jury trial, the calculus begins to get crazy.
-And all of this emphasis on access makes perfect sense.
+And all of this emphasis on access, I’m afraid, makes perfect cold calculated sense.